 Working for yourself means you get to work from anywhere but it also means you can work from anywhere.
 You might start with the intention of only working during work hours but within a few weeks you are waking up before the sun and you are crouched over your computer long into the night.

 You have to create boundaries in your business or you will burn out.
-Set office hours, turn on autoresponders for your emails and clearly communicate with your clients when they can expect to reach you.
-Setting expectations upfront with your clients, family, and friends with when you’re working and when you’re not can help cutback on overwork and overwhelm.
+Set office hours, turn on autoresponders for your emails, and clearly communicate with your clients when they can expect to reach you.
+Setting expectations upfront with your clients, family, and friends about when you’re working and when you’re not can help cut back on overwork and overwhelm.

 7. Expect ups and downs

 Expect to ride the wave of entrepreneurship and know that going through the low times is just like earning a merit badge in entrepreneurship.
 You can’t move up until you get one.
-If you follow the tips above, you’ll be much more prepared to handle the ups and downs of self-employed life.
+If you follow these tips for self-employed success, you’ll be much more prepared to handle the ups and downs of self-employed life.